People comparison-shop before they decide. Therefore, reputation is key to success for landlords and property managers.

 Sabine Ghali, Director at Buttonwood Property Management, makes a good point when she says, “One of my most valuable skills that I continue to develop each year is how to recruit top talent for my company.”

 Remember: You are only as good as your team.
 If you run a property management company, it’s imperative to train all staff on the importance of client management and client relationship - as it only takes one bad experience to ruin a tenant or landlord’s view of your entire company.

 More landlords are ditching agents and going solo

-In the UK, the government recently banned letting fees which are charged to tenants looking to rent out property.
-This, combined with tougher tax changes, resulted in a large number of landlords looking to shift these fees or cut costs through ditching their property management company or switching to cheaper online letting agents.
+In the UK, the government recently banned letting fees which are charged to tenants looking to rent out the property.
+This, combined with tougher tax changes, resulted in a large number of landlords looking to shift these fees or cut costs by ditching their property management company or switching to cheaper online letting agents.
 During the wake of the abolishment, 70% of surveyed landlords said they are less likely to use an agent moving forward.

 In the US, the number of landlords who don’t use a property manager or agent is even higher, at 73%.